EmilRamsvik/Digital-Garden/content/Books/Book Reviews/Data/Turning Data Into Wisdom.md

 	 **Iconic memory** , a form of sensory memory, processes and stores visual information automatically, many times unconsciously, and in less than a second.
 Since this process is automatic and happens unconsciously before we are even paying attention, it is called preattentive processing .
 This process detects certain visual attributes.
 These visual attributes “pop out” at us without conscious effort.

-- The Pyramid principle , first created by business consultant Barbara Minto, advocates that ideas should always form a pyramid under a single thought,

-- The Pyramid principle is not designed to include the full story and communication.
+- **The Pyramid principle** first created by business consultant Barbara Minto, advocates that ideas should always form a pyramid under a single thought.
+The Pyramid principle is not designed to include the full story and communication.
 It focuses on the decision itself.
 Components of the story that come after the decision still need to be added